Saturday, April 18, 2026

 6##: Time

 General Categories are the independent entities that comprise the specific Realms.
-The general categories exist and are distinguishable.
-An exemplar is a person, a place, an object, or some other entity that serves as a predominant example of a given concept
+The general categories exist and distinguish the realms.

 #00: process